 Kevan M. Hansen has compiled an ever-growing set of more than 50 volumes called Map Guide to German Parish Registers (Family Roots Publishing, 2004–present).
 These use maps to show which villages’ records you can find in particular Protestant and Catholic parishes.
 The book also cross-references these entries with the holdings of the Family History Library.

 Want to splurge for your Second Wave researcher?
-Spring for a full set of one of Minert’s or Hansen’s collections, and you’ll make a genealogist happy … though you might not see him until after New Year!
+Spring for a full set of one of Minert’s or Hansen’s collections, and you’ll make a genealogist happy!